 - Applicants aged 16-17 must be accompanied by a parent or legal guardian.
 The accompanying adult must bring government issued photo I.D;

 - The non-refundable application fee is $105.00 for applicants under 16 or $135.00 for applicants over 16.
+As of April 2, 2018, the fee will increase by $10.00.
 Fees can be paid in cash with either U.S. dollars or Lebanese pounds.
 The Consular Section cannot accept checks or credit cards; and

 - Form DS-11.
 Complete the form online and print.
 Do not sign it.
 You are required to sign the form before a consular officer.